easegress-io/easegress/doc/reference/filters.md

 | headerKey | string | Extracted value is added to this request header key. | Yes      |

 ### Results
-The CertExtractor always success and return no results.
+The CertExtractor is always success and returns no results.

 ## HeaderLookup

-HeaderLookup check [custom data](customdata.md) stored in etcd and put them into http header.
+HeaderLookup checks [custom data](customdata.md) stored in etcd and put them into HTTP header.

-Suppose you create custom data kind of `client-info` and post a data key `client1` with value:
+Suppose you create a custom data kind of `client-info` and post a data key `client1` with the value:
 ```yaml
 name: client1
 id: 123
 kind: vip
 ```

-Then HeaderLookup with following configuration adds `X-Id:123` and `X-Kind:vip` to http request header.
+Then HeaderLookup with the following configuration adds `X-Id:123` and `X-Kind:vip` to HTTP request header.
 ```yaml
 name: headerlookup-example-1
 kind: HeaderLookup